Iosipos Moisiodax: Legacy

 Rigas Feraios, a contemporary of Moisiodax who adhered to many of his theories, advocated for the creation of a separate Balkan society controlled by Greek speakers.
 For these views, Feraios was killed.
 Additionally, as their private tutor, Moisiodax's political views may have influenced two of Constantine Ypsilanti's sons, Alexander and Demetrius, in their decision to lead the Greek War of Independence in 1821.
 From his training under Dimitrios Katartzis, Moisiodax may have believed that Enlightened Absolutism was the political model that Greek society should have adopted.
 This theory stems from Moisiodax's support of a utilitarian and universal education in the hopes of fostering the growth of an enlightened Greek prince to lead a revolt against the Ottomans.
 However, Moisiodax also argued for a government founded on the basis of republicanism.
 This theory stems from Moisiodax's argument that Greek citizens, if given an equal opportunity to become enlightened intellectuals, could rise up and overthrow the Ottomans without an enlightened leader.
 In this way, Moisiodax's philosophies may impact Greece today as the country continues to debate over the Cyprus Question in the wake of the Greek War of Independence.

+Though of Greek origin, Moisiodax served as a counterpart to Samuel Micu (1745–1806) in Transylvania, playing a pivotal role in Moldavia's intellectual transformation by challenging Corydalean neo-Aristotelianism and promoting the rationalist and empirical ideas of the European Enlightenment.